02042007-WX/computing-work/README.md

 "What are your last words?"
 He was strapped to a chair.
 The chair of death.
 A black cloth had covered his head.
 He could not see anything.
 But he could feel a cold metal device coming in contact with his head.
 Fear enveloped him.
 "I'M INOCCENT!
 I NEVER KILL THEM!
 I CAN EXPLIAN!"
 He began struggling in his seat, as a big strong hand pressed his fidgiting hands tightly onto the chair.
-He could not handle all the pressure that were placed onto him.
 Tears began flowing from his eyes, down his sharp, beautiful chin.
 No one could understand why someone who had such a good family and looks would be the serial killer.
 No one.
-Suddenly, news flooded into the execution room, breaking the process.
-"HE IS INNOCENT!
-He is innocent.
-The doctors have already proven, he... he has split personality."
+"WAIT."
+Someone crashed into the room.
+"HE IS INNOCENT," his breadth uneven.
+"He has a spilt personality disorder."